ghazylaffet/Smart-Campus-App/README.md

 The included rules require authentication before users can access application data.

 For a production deployment, rules should be adapted to the application's exact authorization requirements.

-## Future Android Integration

-The Android application can use this Firebase backend to:

-- Authenticate users
-- Read and update user profiles
-- Send and receive messages in real time
-- Create and update academic tasks
-- Track task completion
-- Synchronize information between multiple devices